Dedric Willis Charged With Murder In North Minneapolis Shooting

 Initial police reports said that a woman was also arrested at the scene and a gun was recovered.
 However, no further details on this arrest were mentioned in the criminal complaint.

 Officers found Collins gravely wounded at the scene.
-Emergency crews tried to resuscitate him, but he was pronounced dead at North Memorial Health Hospital roughly an hour after the shooting was first reported.MORE NEWS: Feds Plan To Help Curb Gun Violence, Carjackings In The Twin Cities
+Emergency crews tried to resuscitate him, but he was pronounced dead at North Memorial Health Hospital roughly an hour after the shooting was first reported.MORE NEWS: Forest Lake PD Arrest Boy Accused Of Causing $30K-$50K In Vandalism Damages

 Collins’ death marked the 30th homicide in Minneapolis this year.
 According to the numbers, the city is currently on track to surpass the all-time record for homicides in a given year, which was set back in 1995, when the city earned the grim nickname “Murderapolis.”